1860 Londonderry City by-election: Candidates

-Results
+Result

 The electorate comprised freemen of the city, houseowners with property rated at a value in excess of £10 per year and occupiers of properties rated at £8 or more per year.

 Ferguson had been largely apolitical and had received the support of the Catholic population.
 However the majority of constituents were Protestants (around 37% Presbyterians and 22% Episcopalians) and, with a weakening of Liberal support in the city following Ferguson's death, from 1860 the Conservative Party entered a period of dominance.
 The Presbyterians had supported Greer at the 1857 by-election for Londonderry County but the victory of Tory landlord-nominee James Johnston Clark led to the withdrawal of many Presbyterians from politics.
 McCormick, many of whose employees were Catholic, campaigned heavily for support from this segment of the population.
 This was successful in splintering the Catholic vote, which Greer had thought he could count on.
 Skipton had hoped to attract support from across all groups in the city, but because of strong denominational ties in the constituency only received a handful of votes.

 McCormick won the election, held on 2 April, with 327 votes compared to 309 for Greer and 82 for Skipton.
 An election petition was made against the result but the House of Commons committee declared the result as valid on 8 June 1860.
 McCormick chose to serve only one term, retiring on 11 July 1865 with the dissolution of parliament ahead of the 1865 United Kingdom general election.